TIBT Home

 • Recognition for meeting or exceeding participation goals

-It strengthens accountability and demonstrates a genuine commitment to Indigenous participation.
+It strengthens accountability and demonstrates a genuine commitment to First Nations participation.

 Visibility and Recognition of Real Contributions